Drawing the line means being able to say ‘No,’ because as women we have a choice.

-Born into an Anglo-Indian family to Iona and Noel Farrell in Delhi, Dr. Farrell studied English literature at Delhi University, followed by a postgraduate degree in social work at Delhi School of Social Work.
-She began her career in 1981 as a literacy worker at Ankur, an NGO working for women’s literacy and empowerment in Delhi.
-She later broadened her focus into adult education, where she began her lifelong practice of participatory learning methodology.
+Born to Iona and Noel Farrell in Delhi, Dr. Martha came from an Anglo-Indian family grounded in values of equality and justice.
+She studied English Literature at the University of Delhi and earned her postgraduate degree in social work from the Delhi School of Social Work.
+She began her career in 1981 at Ankur, an NGO working on women’s literacy and empowerment.
+Her early exposure to grassroots realities shaped her lifelong practice of participatory learning, a method that brings communities onto the map of education and learning.

 Participatory Lunch